 We recently saw spy shots of a camouflaged Audi concept car doing some photography work in the heart of Berlin, Germany, and now the automaker with the four rings has revealed the concept at the 2011 Frankfurt auto show.

-The new concept will be called the Audi Urban Concept and it’s just the latest in a long line of e-tron electric car concepts, most of which are destined for production in the not too distant future.
+The new concept is called the Audi Urban, and it’s just the latest in a long line of e-tron electric car concepts, some of which are destined for production in the not too distant future.

-Audi describes the Urban Concept as a 1+1-seat, ultra-light car for congested urban spaces--available in both coupe and 'Spyder' convertible bodystyles.
+Audi describes the Urban concept as a 1+1-seater, ultra-light car for congested urban spaces--available in both coupe and 'Spyder' convertible bodystyles.

-The automaker stresses that it’s purely a concept, but with parent company Volkswagen also revealing its own 1+1 seat tandem-style concept cars over the recent years (2002 1-Liter and 2009 L1), we could just be seeing yet another iteration of a production intent platform.
+The automaker stresses that it’s purely a concept, but with parent company the Volkswagen Group also revealing its own 1+1 seater tandem-style concept cars over the recent years (2002 1-Liter and 2009 L1), we could just be seeing yet another iteration of a production intent platform.

 Power comes from two ‘e-tron’ electric motors, which run on a lithium-ion battery stored in the floor, and the driving range is thought to be around 40 miles.